dylan-davidson/Core-Connect-4/Core.md

 The files included in this project are listed below.
 * **board.h**: Declarations of global constant variables, functions for the Board class, and enums used throughout the project.
 Enumerators, also known as 'enums', are explained below for you.
 * **board.cpp**: Definitions of Board member functions.
 The two member functions <code>prettyPrintBoard</code> and <code>atLocation</code> are already defined for you.
 You will need to define the rest.
-* **connect4.h**: Declarations of functions to read a board from a file and to write a board to a file.
+* **connect4.h**: Declarations of functions to read a board from a file and to write a board to a file along with the function that facilitates playing via terminal (console).
-* **connect4.cpp**: Definitions of the functions in connect4.h and the main function.
+* **connect4.cpp**: Definitions of the functions in connect4.h.
 You need to define all of these.
 The cout statements are included in the distribution code.
+* **main.cpp**: Definition of the main function.
+You will only have to update this function if you choose to implement a GUI reach.

 * **graphics.h**: Declarations of functions used for the graphics part of the project.
 * **graphics.cpp**: Partial definitions of functions in graphics.h and the main function that runs the interface.
 The graphics starter code gives a basic graphical interface that you can play the game through.
 See [Reach section](Reach) for more details on editing the existing functions to develop your own look and feel for your program.